Almost strict domination and anti-de Sitter 3-manifolds

-\begin{subsection}{Main theorems: AdS $3$-manifolds} Concerning AdS $3$-manifolds, the following explains the relationship with spacelike immersions. \begin{thmc} Given a $\rho_1$-invariant domain $V\subset \mathbb{H}$ on which $\rho_1$ acts properly discontinuously, there is a bijection between \begin{enumerate} \item $\rho_1\times\rho_2$-equivariant continuous maps $(h,f): V\to (\mathbb{H}\times\mathbb{H},\sigma\oplus(-\sigma))$ satisfying for $x\neq y$, \item and Seifert fibrations $p:\Omega/(\rho_1\times \rho_2(\Gamma))\to V$, where $\Omega\subset \AdS$ is a domain on which $\rho_1\times \rho_2$ acts properly discontinuously and such that each circle fiber lifts to a complete timelike geodesics in $\AdS$. \end{enumerate} \end{thmc} The implication from (1) to (2) should be known to experts.
-The idea stems from the work of Gu{\'e}ritaud-Kassel in \cite{GK}. \begin{remark} The proof in \cite{KR} that properly discontinuous subgroups of $\AdS$ are of the form $\Gamma_{\rho_1,\rho_2}$ rests on their main lemma that there is no $\mathbb{Z}^2$-subgroup acting properly discontinuously.
+\begin{subsection}{Main theorems: AdS $3$-manifolds} Concerning AdS $3$-manifolds, the following explains the relationship with spacelike immersions. \begin{prop} Given a $\rho_1$-invariant domain $V\subset \mathbb{H}$ on which $\rho_1$ acts properly discontinuously, there is a bijection between \begin{enumerate} \item $(\rho_1,\rho_2)$-equivariant maps $g: V\to \mathbb{H}$ that are locally strictly contracting, i.e., for $x\neq y$, \item and circle bundles $p:\Omega/(\rho_1\times \rho_2(\Gamma))\to V$, where $\Omega\subset \AdS$ is a domain on which $\rho_1\times \rho_2$ acts properly discontinuously and such that each circle fiber lifts to a complete timelike geodesics in $\AdS$. \end{enumerate} \end{prop} Indeed, given a spacelike maximal surface $(h,f)$ defined on $V\subset \mathbb{H}$, we will see later on that $g=h\circ f^{-1}$ is locally strictly contracting on a domain.
+The implication from (1) to (2) is a slight generalization of the work of Gu{\'e}ritaud-Kassel in \cite{GK}, and should be known to experts. \begin{remark} The proof in \cite{KR} that properly discontinuous subgroups of $\AdS$ are of the form $\Gamma_{\rho_1,\rho_2}$ rests on their main lemma that there is no $\mathbb{Z}^2$-subgroup acting properly discontinuously.
 The proof is local, and one can adapt to show that any torsion-free discrete group acting properly discontinuously on a domain in $\AdS$ takes this form. \end{remark} \begin{remark} A version of this holds more generally for geometric structures modelled on some rank $1$ Lie groups.
 See Section 6.2. \end{remark}